syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/TextMarkup.md

 {% endhighlight %}
 {% endtabs %}

-N> There is no effect in calling DeselectAnnotation method, if the given annotation is not selected.
-Once this method is called, the SelectedAnnotation property will return null until any other annotation gets selected.
+N> There is no effect in calling `DeselectAnnotation` method, if the given annotation is not selected.
+Once this method is called, the `SelectedAnnotation` property will return null until any other annotation gets selected.

+N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.